 Stradview currently recognises the Mindways liquid and solid K2HPO4 phantoms, the Siemens Osteo HA, the Image Analysis Solid HA and the QRM Bone Density 3-insert and 6-insert HA phantoms.
 If you are not using one of these phantoms, or if Stradview does not detect the phantom which you are using, the calibration values will be incorrect.
 You can verify whether the calibration is reasonable by looking at the various estimated rod values in the dialog box showing calibration results.

 The image smoothing sliders apply Gaussian filters to the raw data during conversion to display data.
 The 'within each image (xy)' slider controls the filtering within each original image, whereas the other slider controls filtering across images, so using them both results in 3D filtering of the raw data.
 They are kept separate since the noise may not be the same in each of these dimensions.
-Using these filters will smooth the data, which can help for both automatic segmentation and cortical thickness mapping if the data is particularly noisy.
+Using these filters will smooth the data, which can help for both automatic segmentation, cortical thickness mapping and sometimes volume rendering if the data is particularly noisy.

 When changing the windowing or filtering, the 8-bit display data has to be re-created from the raw 16-bit data.
 This is done as needed, but can take a while if all the data needs to be processed, for instance if you are currently displaying a reslice or volume rendering, or if the frame filter is being used.